dagnall53/ESPMQTTRocnetSound/README.md

 ## Playing sounds
 The system should say "Sound System Initiated" on start up.
 After that it will play chuffs when the speed is greater than about 2MPH.
 Pressing the "F" buttons on the loco controller will play sound effects such as whistles, Brake Squeal and Bells..
-(Unfortunately the system is only single track at the moment, so the chuff is temporarily "disengaged" when the effect is playing.
-However it is still very effective.
+Function F9 switches on / off the chuffs, which can be played simultaneously with the main f1-8 sound effects.

 The volume of each "F" effect is controlled by a CV: These are defaulted to 127, but can be changed using normal DCC "CV change" procedures: